atharvjoshi34/linux-cheat-sheet/users_and_groups.md

 - **::** - The fifth field is comment which is currently empty in our case
 - **/home/u1** - the sixth field is the user home directory
 - **/bin/bash** - The seventh and the last field is shell name the use can access

+# Managing Groups in Linux

+1. **groupadd ** - This command will create the new group in the system.
+Sample -> groupadd g1

+#### Details of group are located in the file /etc/group

+When you will open the above file you will see the the deatils in the following format **g1:x:1003:** [ man 5 group]

+- The first field is for name
+- The second field is for password
+- The third one is for group id
+- The fourth one is list of all the user for which this is the suplimentry group